RRPharaoh/ml-project-unsupervised-learning/README.md

 The step involved addressing outliers, normalizing the data.

 ### Step 3 Training model implementation
 I utilized Kmeans to segment customers into distinct groups based on purchasing patterns.
 After utilizing the Elbow Method to determine the optimal number of clusters, I applied KMeans clustering and assigned cluster labels to each data point.
-The Clusters indicated 4 distinct cutomer purchasing patterns which could represent different customers based on volume.
+The Clusters indicated 4 distinct customer purchasing patterns which could represent different customers based on volume.

-Hierarchial clustering was used to create segmentation of customers, highlighting the hierarchical purchasing pattern in customer. transforming it into a lower-dimensional space while preserving the essential variance in the data.
+Hierarchical clustering was used to create segmentation of customers, highlighting the hierarchical purchasing pattern in customer.
+PCA was used to transform data into a lower-dimensional space while preserving the essential variance in the data.

 ### Results
 - Kmeans seems to be the most effective at clustering
-- Variables above 10k became significantly less clustered, and in order to fine tune the model, could be considered outliers.
+- Variables above 10k became significantly less clustered, and to fine tune the model, could be considered outliers.
-- based on the pairplot data, we can see some positive correlation between: Grocery and detergent paper, milk and detergent paper
+- based on the pair plot data, we can see some positive correlation between: Grocery and detergent paper, milk and detergent paper
-- in regards to kmeans, anything beyond 4k provided no significant clustering, which was consistent across the dataset.
+- in regard to kmeans, anything beyond 4k provided no significant clustering, which was consistent across the dataset.